Columbia (MD) Democratic Club Treasurer pushes back against non-transparency allegations and reveals what this is really all about

 Treasurer, Columbia Democratic Club

 I want to set the record straight about financial transparency.
-Despite the gas lighting, innuendos, and demonstrably false statements made by the CDC president Jake Burdett and as well as the attacks by his acolytes on public platforms, I am not opposed to financial transparency.
+Despite the gas lighting, innuendos, and demonstrably false statements made by the CDC president Jake Burdett and the attacks by his acolytes on public platforms, I am not opposed to financial transparency.

 I emphatically believe that our financials should always be transparent to the executive board and the members so that all interested parties have an understanding of how we are doing financially.
 This especially applies to those dues-paying members who provide virtually all of the club’s income.